trailheadapps/coral-cloud/docs/service-agent-setup.md

 1. Select **Agent Web Deployment**, then click on **Publish** (it may take a few seconds for the confirmation to show up on screen).

-1. From Salesforce Setup, search for "Agebts" and select **Agents**.
+1. From Salesforce Setup, search for "Agents" and select **Agents**.

 1. Select **Coral Cloud Agent**, then click on **Open in Builder**.